nosignalmxh/INSPIRE/README.md

 conda activate INSPIRE
 ```

+## Quick start
+Starting with raw gene expression count matrices and spatial coordinate matrics obtained from multiple tissue sections, each formatted as an individual AnnData object, INSPIRE provides two integration options: one based on graph attention networks (GATs) and the other on lightweight graph convolutional networks (LGCNs).
+For tissue sections profiled using low-resolution platforms such as Visium or ST, we recommend employing the graph attention network variant of INSPIRE to leverage the attention mechanism for improved modeling accuracy.
+In contrast, for high-resolution datasets, the lightweight graph convolutional network variant is recommended, as it provides enhanced computational efficiency and scalability for large-scale analyses.

+We provide instructions for users to get a quick start, including annotated demos and example data: [Using INSPIRE with graph attention networks (GATs)](https://inspire-tutorial.readthedocs.io/en/latest/examples/INSPIRE_GAT.html), [Using INSPIRE with lightweight graph convolutional networks (LGCNs)](https://inspire-tutorial.readthedocs.io/en/latest/examples/INSPIRE_LGCN.html).

 ## Usage and reproducibility

 In our manuscript, we demonstrate that INSPIRE is applicable to a range of biologically significant integrative analysis scenarios: